USC Fashion Week 2013 from Alex Grosse on Vimeo.

 "I believe if you have a cotton product you want to buy, then buy it, especially in the holiday season," said Bickle.
 "Those prices are not guaranteed, like gas prices.
 Gas prices go up and down.
 So do retail prices.
 But consumers often don't think that's fair."
 More...

 Fashion Group International (FGI) of Charleston has opened up six student membership spaces for USC students who are pursuing a career in the fashion field.
-Preference will be given to those with senior standing in fall, but juniors may also apply.
+Preference will be given to those with senior standing in fall, but juniors and Master's in Retailing students may also apply.
+Deadline: 12/06/13.